 What We Do

-watch Bradford on Avon, Corsham, Devizes, Marlborough, Pewsey and Trowbridge.
+Bradford on Avon, Devizes, Marlborough, Melksham, Pewsey and Trowbridge.

 We currently provide 72 places for participants who come from the rural areas around these centres to take part in the weekly arts sessions.